 Know when to opt out of company events

 You need to know when to show and when to go.
 Certain functions, like the office holiday party, you’ll need to make an appearance.
-But don’t feel guilty if you’re not in the mood to hit every happy hour that your co-workers organize.
-You spend all day at your office; you’re not obligated to use your precious evening hours playing ping-pong with the accounting team.
+But don’t feel guilty if you’re not in the mood to hit every happy hour that your fellow co-workers organize.
+You spend all day at your office, so you’re not obligated to use your precious evening hours playing ping-pong with the accounting team.

 Let people know you’re an introvert

-You might not want to tell everyone that you’re an introvert on your first day, but ultimately, there’s no shame in letting your co-workers know the truth about you.
+One of the best tips in the introvert’s guide is to let people know you’re one.
+You might not want to tell everyone that on your first day, but ultimately, there’s no shame in letting your co-workers know the truth about you.
 Introversion and extroversion are better understood today than ever before, but there’s still a lot we can learn from each other.